 StopIRSDebt.com has helped thousands tackle IRS collections and negotiate millions in tax debt.
 We help our clients find immediate solutions to their tax issues so they can move on with their lives.
 Below, we’ve attached a fictional account from a former tax evader, “Franklin”, to better frame this type of narrative and help those with real evasion issues come clean.

-I’m not proud of it, but I committed tax evasion for years.
+I’m not proud of it, but I was a tax evader.
+I committed tax evasion for years.

 Nine years, to be specific.
 After nearly a decade not filing every April, I honestly didn’t think about taxes much at all.
 Until one day I received a letter from the IRS, and my world came crashing down around my family and me.